2 Short Videos about Neuroplasticity and Learning

 Below are two links to more short, interesting videos about the human brain and how it learns:

-If this information interests you, I invite you to consider attending a “Training from the BACK of the Room – Virtual Edition” (TBR-VE) Class.
+If this information interests you, I invite you to consider attending a TBR-VE™ Class (TBR – Virtual Edition).
 You’ll discover how to apply the current brain science about human learning to your own virtual classes and training.
 Click on the red button below for the public calendar of both virtual and in-person TBR classes, and be sure to check back as classes are added monthly.